MARK37 Resources

 Consumer Data Privacy Act (MCDPA)

 Virginia-style law adjusted for Montana’s smaller population — kicks in at 50,000 consumers instead of 100,000.
 Standard consumer rights to access, fix, delete, and opt out.
-60-day window for companies to fix violations before being fined.
+The 60-day cure period expired April 1, 2026 — violations are now immediately enforceable.
 Oct 1, 2024

 Oregon